hyperledger/fabric/docs/source/tutorials.rst

 operators, :doc:`build_network`.
 This one walks you through the process of establishing a blockchain network using Hyperledger Fabric and provides a basic sample application to test it out.

+There are also tutorials for updating your channel, :doc:`channel_update_tutorial`, and upgrading your network to a later version of Hyperledger Fabric, :doc:`upgrading_your_network_tutorial`.

 Finally, we offer two chaincode tutorials.
 One oriented to developers, :doc:`chaincode4ade`, and the other oriented to operators,